khomeshvma/examples/templates/README.md

 # Example Templates

 This repository contains example Templates for common images on the Digital Garage.
-For more information about Templates how to use them, see the official Digital Garage documentation on [Image Streams](http://docs-test-digitalgarage-docs.apps.thedigitalgarage.io/architecture/core_concepts/templates.html)
+For more information about Templates how to use them, see the official Digital Garage documentation on [templates](http://docs-test-digitalgarage-docs.apps.thedigitalgarage.io/architecture/core_concepts/templates.html)

 To deploy an Image Stream to your project on Digital Garage use the following command from the Digital Garage CLI in your project: